Remote State Estimation over Unreliable Channels with Unreliable Feedback: Strategies and Limits: Problem Statement

-\begin{remark} The channel model given in (\ref{eq:forward-model}) and (\ref{eq:backward-model}) lends itself to the representation of the different communication regimes.
-In particular, we have reliable communication when $\lambda = 0$ and $\rho = 1$, have unreliable communication with reliable acknowledgments when $\lambda > 0$ and $\rho = 1$, have unreliable communication without acknowledgments when $\lambda > 0$ and $\rho = 0$, and have unreliable communication with unreliable acknowledgments when $\lambda > 0$ and $\rho > 0$.
-Note that the forward and backward channels operate with one-step delay and zero delay, respectively, as the main communication load is in the forward channel.
-Moreover, the effect of the quantization error is negligible because the number of bits in each data packet is assumed to be sufficiently large, which is a common assumption in the literature of networked estimation~\cite{imer2010, lipsa2011, lipsa2009optimal, molin2017, chakravorty2016, chak2016loss, chak2017loss, rabi2012, guo2021-IT, guo2021-TAC, sun2019, soleymaninecsys, leong2017, leong2018}. \end{remark}
+\begin{remark} The channel model given in (\ref{eq:forward-model}) and (\ref{eq:backward-model}) lends itself to the representation of different communication regimes.
+In particular, we have reliable communication\footnote{Throughout this study, reliable communication and reliable feedback refer to the idealised cases $\lambda = 0$ and $\rho = 0$, respectively.
+We use these regimes as theoretical benchmarks.
+In practice, reliability typically implies very low but non-perfect error rates (e.g., $<0.0001$).} without acknowledgements when $\lambda = 0$ and $\rho = 1$, unreliable communication with reliable acknowledgements when $\lambda > 0$ and $\rho = 0$, unreliable communication without acknowledgements when $\lambda > 0$ and $\rho = 1$, and unreliable communication with unreliable acknowledgements when $\lambda > 0$ and $\rho > 0$ (i.e., the general regime).
+Note that the forward and backward channels are assumed to operate with one-step delay and zero delay, respectively, as the main communication load is in the forward channel.
+Moreover, the effect of the quantisation error is assumed to be negligible, as the number of bits in each data packet is often sufficiently large in packet-switching networks, which is a common assumption in the literature of remote estimation~\cite{imer2010, lipsa2011, lipsa2009optimal, molin2017, chakravorty2016, chak2016loss, chak2017loss, rabi2012, guo2021-IT, guo2021-TAC, sun2019, soleymaninecsys, leong2017, leong2018}. \end{remark}